arangodb/docs/3.10/analyzers.md

 An Analyzer capable of finding nearest neighbors of tokens in the input.

-It uses a user-provided [fastText](https://fasttext.cc/) word embeddings model to retrieve nearest neighbor tokens in the text.
+It applies a user-provided [fastText](https://fasttext.cc/) word embedding model to retrieve nearest neighbor tokens in the text.
 It is able to find neighbors of individual tokens as well as entire input strings.
-For entire input strings the analyzer will return nearest neighbors for each token within the input string.
+For entire input strings, the analyzer will return nearest neighbors for each token within the input string.

 The *properties* allowed for this Analyzer are an object with the following attributes:

 * `model_location` (string): the on-disk path to the trained fastText model.
-Please note: if you are running this in an ArangoDB cluster, this model will need to exist on every machine in the cluster.
+Note: if you are running this in an ArangoDB cluster, this model must exist on every machine in the cluster.
-* `top_k` (number, *optional*): the number of class labels that will be produced per input (default: 1)
+* `top_k` (number, optional): the number of class labels that will be produced per input (default: 1).

 **Examples**

-Create and use a nearest_neighbor Analyzer with a stored "cooking" classifier to find similar terms
+Create and use a `nearest_neighbors` Analyzer with a stored "cooking" classifier to find similar terms.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
-@startDocuBlockInline analyzerClassification
+@startDocuBlockInline analyzerNearestNeighbors
-@EXAMPLE_ARANGOSH_OUTPUT{analyzerClassification}
+@EXAMPLE_ARANGOSH_OUTPUT{analyzerNearestNeighbors}
 var analyzers = require("@arangodb/analyzers");
 var nn_single = analyzers.save("nn_single", "nearest_neighbors", { "model_location": "my_model_location" }, []);
 var nn_top_two = analyzers.save("nn_double", "nearest_neighbors", { "model_location": "my_model_location", "top_k": 2 }, []);